Guns N’ Roses were in turmoil in 1995.

 Fast-forward two weeks, and they were in Rio.

-His comeback was everything he could’ve hoped for and, perhaps highlighting a lack of quality in the rock scene of the early 2000s, he was able to elevate himself back into the top tier of the genre with one stellar performance.
+His comeback was everything he could’ve hoped for and, perhaps indicative of the lack of quality in the hard rock scene of the early 2000s, Rose was able to push himself straight back to the top tier in just one night.

 Hey You Caught Me In A Coma